exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 .. _stubs:

-stubs files
+Stubs files
 -----------

-stubs files are PHP code, that contain only the definitions of classic PHP structures (functions, constants, classes, interfaces), without any actual code.
+Stubs files are PHP code, that contain only the definitions of classic PHP structures (functions, constants, classes, interfaces), without any actual code.
 They provide the definition.

+Stubs files are also used for PHP code templates : they are mostly made of PHP code, with placeholders, for later generations.

 .. code-block:: php